intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 should consider:

 * What is the minimum set of entities that need to be involved?
+* Which entities must consent to the information exchange?
 * What is the minimum information each entity in this set needs?
-* Which entities must consent to the information exchange?
+* What is the right mechanism and needed level of trust to convey this kind of information?
 * What is the effect that new signals should have?

 If we look at many of the ways network functions are achieved today, we